yzj-hub/FM-LLM/README.md

 ### Note:

-The lora-model file contains the fine-tuned model from this experiment.
+The LoRA-model file contains the fine-tuned model from this experiment.